TracyGJG/utilities/docs/tools.md

 ### Parameters

-- props - one or more propertyNames or array subscripts, either individually or in strings.
+- props: one or more propertyNames or array subscripts, either individually or in strings.

 ### Return Value